jo/quilt/README.md

 Important Note
 --------------

-This document describes how Quild **should** work, not what it currently does.
+This document describes how Quilt **should** work, not what it currently does.
 Quilt currently only maps design documents to the app root, and no write operations are supported.

 That is why I need your help.
 If you share my euphoria on this approach feel free to fork my Quilt and start experimenting with Rubys FuseFS API and CouchDB.